18F/handbook/README.md

 [Return to Table of Contents](#toc)

 ## <a name="hours-work"></a>Hours of Work
 The normal workweek for a full-time employee is forty (40) hours.
-There are no set days or times of day, but you are expected to be available for and participate in necessary project- related work sessions and discussions.
+There are no set days or times of day, but you are expected to be available for and participate in necessary project-related work sessions and discussions.

 [Return to Table of Contents](#toc)